Members of the Security Council,

-The European Union continues to demand an end to repression, the release of detainees, and meaningful engagement by the Syrian regime and its allies towards the full implementation of UN Security Council Resolution 2254.
+The European Union continues to demand an end to repression, the release of detainees, information on the fate of the missing, and meaningful engagement by the Syrian regime and its allies towards the full implementation of United Nations Security Council Resolution 2254.

-The EU insists further that the Syrian regime must fully cooperate with the OPCW, including in its investigations of the use of chemical weapons in the conflict, and deplores the continued lack of cooperation of the regime with the OPCW
+The EU continues to insist that the Syrian regime must fully cooperate with the Organisation for the Prohibition of Chemical Weapons, including in its investigations of the use of chemical weapons in the conflict, and deplores the continued lack of cooperation of the regime with the OPCW.

 All those responsible for breaches of international humanitarian law and human rights law, some of which may constitute war crimes and crimes against humanity, must be held accountable.
 The European Union reiterates its call to have the situation in Syria referred to the International Criminal Court.